upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/bioamp-exg-pill/index.rst

 After opening the serial plotter make sure to select the baud rate to 115200.

-.. tip:: Visit the complete documentation on how to :ref:`How to upload the code <muscle(emg)-bioamp-arduino-firmware>`.
+.. tip:: Visit the complete documentation on how to :ref:`How to upload the code <muscle-bioamp-arduino-firmware-code-upload>`.

 .. important:: Make sure your laptop is not connected to a charger and sit 5m away from any AC appliances for best signal acquisition.

 Visualizing the EMG signals
 ----------------------------

 For visualizing the EMG signals, use `Chords Web <https://chords.upsidedownlabs.tech/>`_ for quick and hassle-free real-time biosignal visualization—right from your browser, without installing any software.

 .. figure:: ../../../software/chords/chords-web/media/chords_emg_signal.*
     :align: center

-    `Visualizing EMG signals on Chords Web`
+    Visualizing EMG signals on Chords Web

 Now flex your arm to visualize the muscle signals in real time on your laptop.

 .. figure:: media/EMGEnvelop.*
     :align: center

-    `Visualizing EMG signals on Arduino IDE v1.8.x`
+    Visualizing EMG signals on Arduino IDE v1.8.x

 Step 6: Measuring ElectroCardioGraphy (ECG)
 =============================================